-Executive Director in Residence, Capacity Waterloo Region
+Executive Director in Residence, Capacity Canada

 After completing an undergraduate degree from the University of Toronto, Cathy received the degree of Master of Social Work from Wilfrid Laurier University.
 Cathy’s 40 years of social work practice have included senior management roles at Homewood and St. Mary’s hospitals, and Mosaic Counselling & Family Services.
 Cathy taught social policy courses for over 20 years in the Department of Family Studies at the University of Guelph.

 Presently, Cathy is a member of the Barnraisers Council and the Board of Directors at St. Jerome’s University.
 In addition to being a founding member for several social service organizations, Cathy’s community service has included board membership with the Rotary Club of Kitchener-Westmount, Family Service Ontario, Ontario Association of Credit Counselling Services, and St. Mary’s General Hospital.
 She is an Honorary Senior Fellow at Renison College.

 Senior Audit Partner, Ernst & Young LLP